 Montessori for Dementia and Ageing (MDA) is an innovative approach to dementia care that can be adopted for individuals or groups as a philosophy of care.
-The goal of the Montessori programme is to support people living with dementia by creating a prepared environment, filled with cues and memory supports, that enables individuals to care for themselves, others, and their community.
+This approach supports people living with dementia by creating a prepared environment filled with cues and memory supports that enables individuals to care for themselves, others, and their community.

-For the first time in the UK, the Maria Montessori Institute is offering two-day workshops that will focus on the Montessori for Ageing and Dementia programme criteria, as established by the Association Montessori Internationale (AMI).
+The Maria Montessori Institute is offering two-day workshops that focus on the Montessori for Ageing and Dementia programme, as established by the Association Montessori Internationale (AMI).

-The Montessori approach enhances quality of life for people living with dementia by creating an environment in which they can succeed.
-Roles, routines and activities are developed for each individual, which are meaningful to that person – giving each person the opportunity to enjoy an enriched life through independence and meaningful engagement.
-Individuals do as much for themselves and others as possible, rather than having things done to them or for them.
+The Montessori approach enhances the quality of life for people living with dementia.
+It creates an environment in which individuals can do as much for themselves and others as possible, rather than having thing done to or for them.